To speed up the photo retouching process and be consistent at all times, our collection…

-What will all this cost you ?
-Squarespace offers 5 packages starting at $5 per month paid annually for a single page mobile optimized website with free custom domain to $70 per month paid annually for websites with integrated galleries and blogs.
+What will all this cost you?
+Squarespace offers 5 packages starting at $5 per month paid annually for a single-page mobile-optimized website with a free custom domain to $70 per month paid annually for websites with integrated galleries and blogs.
 If you have a special coding requirement, Squarespace will do the work for you at $70 per hour with an upfront quote.
-The features are not standard for all packages, with some included only for the higher end packages.
+The features are not standard for all packages, with some included only for the higher-end packages.
 However, 24/7 support is available to all.
-If you are still hesitant, you may consider opting for their 14 day free trial.
-You may want to check out a few websites that use Squarespace as their platform, and I have picked out some for you to take a quick look.
+If you are still hesitant, you may consider opting for their 14-day free trial.
+You may want to check out a few websites that use Squarespace as their platform, and I have picked out some for you to take a quick look at.

 Bands In Town

 Bands In Town is the website of an App that links fans with their favorite artists.
 Keep track of tour schedules, so you don’t miss out on a gig in your town.
-Text and graphic content alternate with full width image as you scroll down the website.
+Text and graphic content alternate with a full-width image as you scroll down the website.

 Wet desert Expedition

-Wet Desert expedition is a group which organizes adventures in South West America.
+Wet Desert expedition is a group that organizes adventures in Southwest America.
 There’s not much text on the website, just awesome pictures from their expeditions and contact details if you are ready for the trip of a lifetime.

 Turning old, used building material into stuff that can be used again creatively is what Salvage Solutions does.
 A glance through their work will surprise you at how much beauty there is in reclaiming the old and making it anew.
 The description or stories added to every image lends a touch of human interest to the work they do.

 Tudor is a legendary brand in the United States.
 Their watches are also intended to make a lifestyle statement.
 Furthermore, the Lifestyle section links directly to their Tumblr account and there is a link to their Twitter account as well.